Wader Quest Board of Trustees

-Rick volunteered at British Natural History Museum bird collection Tring: volunteer collector (road kill) for MZUSP.
-In addition, he has been a bird guide in UK and Spain for Capital Birding Tours and in Brazil as Rick Simpson Birding Services.
+Rick volunteered at British Natural History Museum bird collection Tring and as a volunteer collector for MZUSP in Brazil.
+In addition, he has been a bird guide in the UK and Spain for Capital Birding Tours and in Brazil as Rick Simpson Birding Services.

-Since returning to the UK Wader Quest has taken over his life taking him around the world to six continents, birding on all nine flyways to see one hundred and seventy-five species of wader; giving talks in many places along the way.
+Since returning to the UK Wader Quest has taken over his life, taking him and Elis around the world to six continents, birding on all nine flyways to see one hundred and seventy-eight species of wader; giving talks in many places along the way.
 Wader Quest has become a conservation effort for a group of birds about which Rick is passionate becoming more and more concerned about the pressures they face and the seemingly low profile their problems have among birders and other wildlife observers.

 Growing up in Brazil with a strong connection to nature and love of pristine, wild environments.
 Elis became interested in photographing the beautiful birds of Brazil and is now rarely seen in the field without her camera although she insists that she is not a bird photographer but a birder who takes photographs; she always carries her binoculars too.

 Starting in Brazil watching the destruction of the Cerrado near her home and latterly travelling the world Elis has become a passionate conservationist and her interest in waders has given that passion direction.

 Together with Rick, Elis organised and ran conservation projects in Brazil, including community and school projects as well as the CNAA, twice annual, water bird counts for Wetlands International.